GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: GMWBs in a Binomial Asset Pricing Model

-\end{defn} There is no closed form solution for $\faira$.
+\end{Definition} There is no closed form solution for $\faira$.
 However, as in \citet{Hyndman-Wenger-Decomp}, we are able to prove the existence and uniqueness of the fair fee rate by showing that the value $V_{0}$ is continuous and monotone as a function of $\alpha$.
 However, in a finite probability space $\Q(W_{N}>0)=0$ for sufficiently large $\alpha$.
-Consequently strict monotonicity holds only on a bounded interval. \begin{lem} For all fixed $(i,x)\in\mc{I}_{N-1}\times\mb{R}_{++}$, the contract value function $v(i,x)$, defined by \prettyref{eq:V0BinNolapse}, as a function of $\alpha$ is continuous for $\alpha\geq0$ and strictly decreasing on $[0,b^{x,i})$ where Further, if $(i,x)$ satisfies then $b^{x,i}>0$, otherwise $b^{x,i}=0$.
-For $\alpha\geq b^{x,i}$, $v(x,i)=Ga_{\lcroof{N-i}}$. \end{lem} \begin{proof} See \ref{Proofs}. \end{proof}
+Consequently strict monotonicity holds only on a bounded interval. \begin{Lemma} For all fixed $(i,x)\in\mc{I}_{N-1}\times\mb{R}_{++}$, the contract value function $v(i,x)$, defined by \prettyref{eq:V0BinNolapse}, as a function of $\alpha$ is continuous for $\alpha\geq0$ and strictly decreasing on $[0,b^{x,i})$ where